Top 20 strategies for CD savers

 An indexed CD, also known as a structured CD, is a nontraditional certificate of deposit that is linked to other investments, such as stocks, bonds, currencies or commodities.
 Though indexed CDs likely won’t lose money as long as they are held to maturity, returns are typically capped at a percentage of the total return of the underlying index or basket of securities.

 For example, if it’s linked to the S&P 500 and that index gains 10 percent over the year, a structured CD may yield three-quarters of that return.
 Structured CDs vary and can be more complex compared with a conventional CD.
 But the potential for greater returns appeals to some savers with intermediate time horizons, typically two to four years.

 15. Look at bump-up CDs

 Bump-up CDs can be a better choice when interest rates are on the rise, because they allow you to earn a higher yield on an existing investment if rates increase.

 Investors generally have to request a bump in the rate if yields rise during the CD term.
 Bump-up CDs typically permit one request for a rate increase, but some — especially those for longer terms — permit multiple bump ups.

-Bump-up CDs typically pay lower rates than regular CDs, so compare rates.
+Bump-up CDs typically pay lower rates than regular CDs, so compare rates before making a decision.